numpy/numpy/doc/source/user/c-info.how-to-extend.rst

 not, and docstrings.
 These are explained in the next section.
 If you want to add constants to the module, then you store the returned value from Py_InitModule which is a module object.
-The most general way to add itmes to the module is to get the module dictionary using PyModule_GetDict(module).
+The most general way to add items to the module is to get the module dictionary using PyModule_GetDict(module).
 With the module dictionary, you can add whatever you like to the module manually.
 An easier way to add objects to the module is to use one of three additional Python C-API calls